Rational Structures on Automorphic Representations: Cohomologically Induced Standard Modules

 Case (viii) is a consequence of Remark \ref{rmk:adjointderivedgroup} and Lemma \ref{lem:extendenboreltits}, or Proposition \ref{prop:unconditionaladmissiblegroups}.

 Statement (b) is a consequence of Proposition \ref{prop:standardmodules}.

 As to statement (c), we claim that the hypothesis imply that $A_\lieq(0)_{F_{v_\infty}'}$ is self-dual.

-In case (i), $A_\lieq(0)_{F_{v_\infty}'}$ is known to be self-dual if $\lieq$ is a Borel.
+In case (i), $A_\lieq(0)_{F_{v_\infty}'}$ is be self-dual if $\lieq$ is a Borel, because in this case $\overline{\lieq}$ is $K$-conjugate to $\lieq$.
 In all other cases (cases (iii), (iv), (v) and (vi)), Corollary 4.7 and Corollary 4.8 of \cite{adams2014} applies and shows that $A_\lieq(0)_{F_{v_\infty}'}$ is again self-dual.
-This conlcudes the proof of the Theorem. \end{proof}
+This concludes the proof of the Theorem. \end{proof}